Vertical Axis Wind Turbine Design

 Vertical Axis Wind Turbine Generators tend to be less reliable and less efficient than their equivalent “Horizontal Axis Wind Turbine” cousins.
 As VAWTs are mounted nearer to the ground, both ground drag and turbulence in lower-level winds diminish the power available so there is very little extractable energy in the wind in such locations and the lower the wind speed, the less electricity a turbine will produce.

-The majority of vertical axis wind turbine generators currently installed generate electricity.
-Whether or not these turbines are grid connected they need to produce an electricity supply which is of constant frequency or else many common appliances will not function properly.
+The majority of vertical axis wind turbine generators currently installed generate electrical energy.
+Whether or not these turbines are grid connected, they need to produce an electric supply which is of constant frequency or else many common appliances will not function properly.
 So just because a vertical axis wind turbine can be mounted at ground level or on the roof of a building does not mean it will produce enough electricity to be worthwhile.

 To learn more about “Wind Energy”, or obtain more wind energy facts about the various wind turbine systems available for the home constructor, or to explore the advantages and disadvantages of home made wind energy, Click Here to get your copy of one of the top “Vertical Axis Wind Turbine Guides” today and learn more about the design, development, fabrication and testing of small vertical axis wind turbines.